KDE/documentation-docs-kdenlive-org/exporting/render.rst

 :guilabel:`Keep log files` - When enabled, add link to quickly open the .mlt playlist file used for rendering

 :guilabel:`Add to Project Bin` - It automatically adds the resulting file to the Project Bin when successfully rendered.
-In some workflows, it is useful to render a part of a project and add it to the Project Bin for later reuse or for adding effects.
+In some workflows, it is useful to render a part of a project and add it to the Project Bin for reuse or for adding effects.

 .. _metadata: